- Match the structures to its respective functions:

 - Sketch the human excretory system and label various parts.

-Students studying in class 7 are also advised to follow good study materials.
-NCERT textbooks are one of the most preferred study materials for the students of class 7.
+Students studying in class 7 are advised to follow good study materials.
+NCERT textbooks are one of the most preferred study materials for the 7th standard students.

-To score good marks in the examination students should also practice previous year question papers and sample papers.
+To score good marks in the examination students should also practice class 7 previous year science question papers and sample papers.
 Solving previous year questions papers and sample papers will help the students to know about the types of questions asked in the examination and the marking scheme.

-Keep visiting BYJU'S for latest CBSE updates and notifications, at BYJU'S we also provide CBSE notes and chapter wise NCERT solutions for classes 6th to 12th.
+Keep visiting BYJU’S for latest updates and notifications, at BYJU’S we also provide NCERT notes, Books, exemplar problems and each subject chapter wise NCERT solutions for classes 6th to 12th.